hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 **A note on loading**

 Users may not understand why something is taking additional time to load.
-If possible, determine what should be displayed prior to the user opening the dropdown (ie. on page load).
-If that is not possible, you could consider providing a more informative loading message, such as “Checking permissions”.
+If possible, determine what should be displayed prior to the user opening the dropdown (e.g., on page load).
+If that is not possible, consider providing a more informative loading message.

 !!!